Scope 1, 2 and 3 emissions: Differences, with examples

 • Power for data centers and computing servers.

-For example, CIOs and other IT leaders can improve operational efficiency and choose greener energy sources for enterprise technology systems, including data centers, as a means of reducing Scope 2 emissions.
+For example, CIOs and other IT leaders can improve operational efficiency and choose greener energy sources for enterprise technology systems, such as data centers, to reduce Scope 2 emissions.

 Scope 3

-Scope 3 emissions encompass all other emissions resulting from an organization's operations that aren't part of Scope 1 and Scope 2.
-As such, Scope 3 comprises emissions produced by entities up and down the organization's value chain, from the raw materials it sources to the disposal of its products.
+Scope 3 encompasses all other emissions resulting from an organization's operations that aren't part of Scopes 1 and 2.
+As such, Scope 3 comprises emissions produced by entities up and down the organization's value chain, from the raw materials it sources to product disposal.
 This category of indirect emissions makes up most of an organization's carbon footprint.

-Scope 3 can account for as much as 95% of a company's emissions, according to "Tackling the Scope 3 challenge," published by PWC on September 8, 2022.
+Scope 3 can account for 75% of a company's emissions, according to MIT research.

 This category is also more complex than Scope 1 and 2, as it has two subsets: Upstream Scope 3 emissions and downstream Scope 3 emissions.